Starlovermwah/DiscordEmbeddingFormatter/README.md

 Details
 - GUI
-- Requires API Key
+- Allows use of either API Key for backdrop or custom
 - Easy to use

-Crediting
-- Tool pages and style made by SpaghettiMast3r
-- Starlover did the index